-Funding for the purchase and construction of homes is provided to North Tyneside Trading Company (Development) Limited and Aurora Properties (Sale) Limited by the parent company, North Tyneside Trading Company and ultimately by the Authority in the form of equity and loan funding.
-For the 2018/19 financial year, 2,179,000 £1 Ordinary Shares were purchased in North Tyneside Trading Company by the Authority which in turn purchased £1,619,000 of equity in North Tyneside Trading Company (Development) Limited and £560,000 of equity in Aurora Properties (Sale) Limited.
-In addition, £1,090,000 of Ioan funding was provided to Aurora Properties (Sale) Limited by the Authority.
+Funding for the purchase and construction of homes is provided by the Authority in the form of equity, which the company then passes on as equity funding to its subsidiaries.
+In addition, Aurora Properties (Sale) Limited also receives loan funding directly from the Authority.

+In 2019/20 financial year, 2,398,000 £1 Ordinary Shares were purchased in North Tyneside Trading Company by the Authority which in turn purchased £1,464,000 of equity in North Tyneside Trading Company (Development) Limited and £934,000 of equity in Aurora Properties (Sale) Limited.
+In addition, £1,941,000 of loan funding was provided to Aurora Properties (Sale) Limited by the Authority.
 This funding was used as a payment for the purchase of properties, land and construction works on site.